pachyderm/docs/content/latest/concepts/data-concepts/file.md

 ## File Processing Strategies

-Pachyderm provides the following file processing strategies:
+MLDM provides the following file processing strategies:

 ### **Overwriting Files**
-By default, when you put a file into a Pachyderm repository and a file by the same name already exists in the repo, Pachyderm overwrites the existing file with the new data.
+By default, when you put a file into a MLDM repository and a file by the same name already exists in the repo, MLDM overwrites the existing file with the new data.
 For example, you have an `A.csv` file in a repository.
-If you upload the same file to that repository, Pachyderm *overwrites* the existing file with the data, which results in the `A.csv` file having only data from the most recent upload.
+If you upload the same file to that repository, MLDM *overwrites* the existing file with the data, which results in the `A.csv` file having only data from the most recent upload.